Economy of the United States: Poverty

-According to the US Department of Housing and Urban Development's Annual Homeless Assessment Report, as of 2024 there were around 554,000 homeless people in the United States on a given night, or 0.17% of the population.
+According to the US Department of Housing and Urban Development's Annual Homeless Assessment Report, as of 2024 there were around 771,480 homeless people in the United States on a given night, or about 23 of every 10,000 people.
 Almost two thirds stayed in an emergency shelter or transitional housing program and the other third were living on the street, in an abandoned building, or another place not meant for human habitation.
 About 1.56 million people, or about 0.5% of the U.S. population, used an emergency shelter or a transitional housing program between October 1, 2008, and September 30, 2009.
 Around 44% of homeless people are employed.
+Homelessness increased from 2016 to 2020, along with deaths among the homeless population.

 The United States has one of the least extensive social safety nets in the developed world, reducing both relative poverty and absolute poverty by considerably less than the mean for wealthy nations.
 Some experts posit that those in poverty live in conditions rivaling the developing world.
 A May 2018 report by the U.N.
 Special Rapporteur on extreme poverty and human rights found that over five million people in the United States live "in 'Third World' conditions".
+Poverty is the fourth leading risk factor for premature death annually, according to a 2023 study published in JAMA.
 Over the last three decades the poor in America have been incarcerated at a much higher rate than their counterparts in other developed nations, with penal confinement being "commonplace for poor men of working age".
 Some scholars contend that the shift to neoliberal social and economic policies starting in the late 1970s has expanded the penal state, retrenched the social welfare state, deregulated the economy and criminalized poverty, ultimately "transforming what it means to be poor in America".

+Sociologist Matthew Desmond writes in his 2023 book Poverty, by America that the US "offers some of the lowest wages in the industrialized world," which has "swelled the ranks of the working poor, most of whom are thirty-five or older."
+Social scientist Mark Robert Rank asserts that the high rates of poverty in the U.S. can largely be explained as structural failures at the economic and political levels.